Regulatory Frameworks in Early Childhood Education (10172.2)

 Work placement, internships or practicums

-Students are required to undergo a Working with Vulnerable People (WWVP) background check to undertake a placement for the unit.
+This unit involves work integrated learning (WIL): Placement.
+Students must adhere to University policy during WIL activities, including the Student Conduct Rules 2018, the WIL policy and WIL procedure, and the Assessment policy, and Assessment procedure.
+For teaching degrees, students need to ensure they have their WWVP or for NSW, their Working with Children, COVID vaccination status and evidence of PSTR uploaded to InPlace.
 Students are responsible for arranging their own checks through the ACT Office of Regulatory Services (click here).
 No fee is charged if students select 'volunteer' when applying for a check.
 Note that the Working with Vulnerable People (Background Checking) Act only applies to the ACT.

 For students undertaking placements in other states or territories, it may be that a Police Check or a Working with Children Check is required.